Freshness and Refresh Cycles

 What the AIRAC cycle is

-Several entries above run on the 28-day or 56-day rhythm.
-These align with the FAA's Aeronautical Information Regulation And Control (AIRAC) cycle — the worldwide schedule on which charting, procedures, and airspace data are republished.
+AIRAC — Aeronautical Information Regulation And Control — is the worldwide 28-day schedule on which charting, procedures, and airspace data are republished.
+The procedure and airspace entries above run on it directly.
+The VFR chart entries do not: they run on the FAA's 56-day chart cycle, which is exactly two AIRAC cycles and shares its effective dates, which is why the two are so easily conflated.
+When a number accompanies the term AIRAC, that number is 28.
 The hourly airac-detector job watches for a new cycle becoming effective and triggers the dependent chart, CIFP, and procedure refreshes when one drops.

 Where to see live freshness